-Credit Card Debt Relief in Houston, TX
+Houston Credit Card Debt Lawyer

-In its March 2015 report on Consumer Credit, the Board of Governors of the Federal Reserve System reports revolving consumer credit outstanding (essentially, credit cards) of $889,000,000,000.00.1 This is 889 billion dollars owed by American citizens, an average of about $7,300 per total U.S. household and an average of about $15,600 per household that has credit card debt.
+In it's March 2015 report on Consumer Credit, the Board of Governors of the Federal Reserve System reports revolving consumer credit outstanding (essentially, credit cards) of $889,000,000,000.00.1 This is 889 billion dollars owed by American citizens, an average of about $7,300 per total U.S. household and an average of about $15,600 per household that has credit card debt.

 The convenience and security of using credit cards makes “plastic” a logical, normal way to pay bills on a day-to-day basis.
 Like a steady diet of hamburgers and french fries in relation one’s physical health, one should ask if the convenience of plastic is worth the costs to one’s financial health.